-In addition, the Company entered into a Registration Rights Agreement with the Investors pursuant to which the Company has granted the Investors certain registration rights requiring the Company, within sixty (60) days following the final closing of the Offering, to file a registration statement with the Securities and Exchange Commission covering the resale by the Investors of the shares of Common Stock and shares of Common Stock underlying the Warrants issued in the Offering.
+In addition, the Company entered into a Registration Rights Agreement with the Investors pursuant to which the Company has granted the Investors certain registration rights requiring the Company, within sixty (60) days following the final closing of the Offering, to file a registration statement with the Securities and Exchange Commission covering the resale by the Investors of the shares of Common Stock and shares of Common Stock underlying the Warrants issued in the Offering, which registration statement was filed on June 9, 2015.
 The Subscription Agreements also contain customary representations, warranties and agreements.

 The Company entered into a Placement Agency Agreement with Aegis Capital Corp. ("Aegis") pursuant to which Aegis acted as the Company's exclusive placement agent (the "Placement Agent") for the Offering.
 Immediately prior to the Offering, the Placement Agent and its affiliates beneficially owned an aggregate of more than 10% of our outstanding equity securities.
 In addition, Adam Stern, Head of Private Equity Banking at Aegis, is a member of the Company's board of directors.
-Pursuant to the terms of the Placement Agency Agreement, in connection with the Offering, the Company paid the Placement Agent an aggregate cash fee of \$1,000,000 and non-accountable expense allowance of \$300,000 through April 2015 and issued to the Placement Agent and its designees warrants (substantially similar to the Warrants) to purchase 2,000,000 shares of Common Stock at \$0.50 per share and additional warrants to purchase 2,000,000 shares of Common Stock at \$0.75 per share.
-In addition, the Company has agreed to engage the Placement Agent as our warrant solicitation agent in the event the Warrants are called for redemption and shall pay a warrant solicitation fee to the Placement Agent equal to five (5%) percent of the amount of funds solicited by the Placement Agent upon the exercise of the Warrants following such redemption.
+Pursuant to the terms of the Placement Agency Agreement, in connection with the Offering, the Company paid the Placement Agent an aggregate cash fee of \$1,000,000 and non-accountable expense allowance of \$300,000 through April 2015 and issued to the Placement Agent and its designees warrants (substantially similar to the Warrants) to purchase 2,000,000 shares of Common Stock at \$0.50 per share and additional warrants to purchase 2,000,000 shares of Common Stock at \$0.50 per share and additional warrants to purchase 2,000,000 shares of Common Stock at \$0.50 per share and additional warrants to purchase 2,000,000 shares of Common Stock at \$0.50 per share and additional warrants to purchase 2,000,000 shares of Common Stock at \$0.50 per share and additional warrants to purchase 2,000,000 shares of Common Stock at \$0.50 per share and additional warrants to purchase 2,000,000 shares of Common Stock at \$0.50 per share and additional warrants to purchase 2,000,000 shares of Common Stock at \$0.50 per share and additional warrants to purchase 2,000,000 shares of Common Stock at \$0.50 per share and additional warrants to purchase 2,000,000 shares of Common Stock at \$0.50 per share and additional warrants to purchase 2,000,000 shares of Common Stock at \$0.50 per share and additional warrants to purchase 2,000,000 shares of Common Stock at \$0.50 per share and additional warrants to purchase 2,000,000 shares of Common Stock at \$0.50 per share and addition agent in the event the Warrants are called for redemption and shall pay a warrant solicitation fee t